 Most of don’t have such wondrous special effects, so we have to convince people in more mundane, time-consuming ways, like reflecting God’s glory while under attack or enduring hardship and loss with heavenly grace.

-A pastor who deserves to be followed has demonstrated love and devotion to their churches with no sense of ownership or entitlement.
+4. Demonstrated love and devotion to their churches with no sense of ownership or entitlement.

 Pastors who talk about “their people” and “the folks who are in the church because of me” don’t deserve the kind of authority I’m talking about.